siret-junior/somhunter-core/misc/code-style-guidelines.md

 # Classes & struct
 ## **Structs vs. classes**
-Use a struct only for passive objects that carry data; everything else is a class.
+Use a struct only for passive objects that carry data, everything else is a class.

 ## **Class sctructure**
 Within each section, prefer grouping similar kinds of declarations together, and prefer the following order: types and type aliases (typedef, using, enum, nested structs and classes), static constants, factory functions, constructors and assignment operators, destructor, all other member and friend functions, data members